 23. Loan Conditions

-23.1 Members can hold a maximum of two loans at any time.
+23.1 Members can only have one loan at any time.

 24. Loan Interest